Thursday, 06 Oct 2016 7:00 PM

 The IAF Book Discussion Group is an ongoing effort to provide interesting intellectual conversations for members of IAF and other interested parties on texts and topics relevant to the Secular perspective.

-For this session the group will begin to discuss the text “Mistakes Were Made [but not by me] (revised edition*)” by Carol Tavris & Elliot Aronson.
+For this session the group will conclude our discussion on the text “Mistakes Were Made [but not by me] (revised edition*)” by Carol Tavris & Elliot Aronson.
+Dustin has done a marvellous job thus far and we look forward to his final take on this very interesting text.

-The reading assignment for this session will cover Preface to the Revised Edition, the Introduction & chapters 1 and 2 (to page 87).
+The reading assignment for this session will cover chapters 6, 7 & 8 (pages 206 to 312).
 Be prepared, if possible, to present things from the reading assignment that stood out for you so that we can gain a good cross-section of individual perspectives where the reading is concerned.

 *The revised edition has a blue and white cover (as shown) as opposed to the 2007 edition which has a primarily yellow cover.